Effective Punishment for Subs: A Comprehensive Guide for D/s Dynamics

 My sub and I use what we call ‘disclaimers’ – a few sentences to let the other person know the situation and to pre-empt misunderstanding.
 This is very useful in a variety of situations, but particularly where we are talking about something we are just coming to explore.

 If you’re not sure what you want, or how you feel about it, that’s okay!
 Just let your partner know.
 If you’re not clear on what you want, chances are the way you’re expressing your ideas isn’t clear either.
 That leaves a lot of room for misinterpretation.
-Saying something like ‘I’m not sure what I want, so if you could you let me talk through my thoughts and give me the benefit of the doubt if something sounds odd / weird / etc’ can prevent jumping to conclusions and foster a space for open communication.
+Saying something like ‘I’m not sure what I want, so if you could you let me talk through my thoughts and give me the benefit of the doubt if something sounds odd / weird / etc’ can prevent jumping to conclusions and foster clear and open communication.

-Talking points to cover
+Talking points to cover around submissive punishment

 At this stage, don’t worry about the what and the how of punishment.
 Just focus on the why.